abarker/typped/doc/sphinx_docs/pratt_parsing_intro.rst

 it.
 This is called its **token precedence**.
 The default token precedence value is zero, which is also the minimum possible token precedence value.
 Infix operators *must* have a token precedence > 0, as we will see.
-When it is clear in the context the token precedence will simply be called the precedence.
+When it is clear in the context the token precedence will simply be called the **precedence**.

 .. note::